Goobwabber/MultiplayerCore/README.md

 ## For Other Modders
-How do I send and receive packets??? ok just do this
+How do I send and receive packets??? ok just do this oh yeah also you have to register the packet before you send it!!!!
 ```cs
 // ok cool wanna make a packet?
 public class WhateverTheFuckPacket : MpPacket {